turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 > Compiling ./contracts/MainContract.sol
 > Compiling ./contracts/Migrations.sol

-> Artifacts written to /home/guest/blockchain/advanced-evoting/build/contracts
+> Artifacts written to /home/guest/blockchain/evoting-avalanche-react/build/contracts
 > Compiled successfully using:
    - solc: 0.5.16+commit.9c3226ce.Emscripten.clang
 ```

 Compiling the smart contracts would create a `.json` file in the `/src/build/contracts` directory.
 It stores `ABI` and other necessary metadata.

-> `ABI` refers to Application Binary Interface, which is a standard for interacting with the smart contracts from outside the blockchain as well as contract-to-contract interaction.
-Please refer to the Solidity's documentation about ABI's [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html#:~:text=The%20Contract%20Application%20Binary%20Interface,contract%2Dto%2Dcontract%20interaction.&text=This%20specification%20does%20not%20address,known%20only%20at%20run%2Dtime) to learn more.
+{% hint style="info" %} `ABI` refers to Application Binary Interface, which is a standard for interacting with the smart contracts from outside the blockchain as well as contract-to-contract interaction.
+Please refer to the Solidity's documentation about ABI's [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html#:~:text=The%20Contract%20Application%20Binary%20Interface,contract%2Dto%2Dcontract%20interaction.&text=This%20specification%20does%20not%20address,known%20only%20at%20run%2Dtime) to learn more. {% endhint %}

 ### **Fund the account and run migrations on the C-Chain**

 When deploying smart contracts to the C-Chain, it will require some deployment cost.
-As you can see inside `truffle-config.js`, HDWallet Provider will help us in deploying on Fuji C-chain and deployment cost will be managed by account whose mnemonic has been stored in the `.env` file.
+As you can see inside `truffle-config.js`, HDWallet Provider will help us in deploying on Fuji C-chain and deployment cost will be managed by the account whose mnemonic has been stored in the `.env` file.
 Therefore we need to fund the account.

 #### **Fund your account**